numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs (new).md

     "TotalResultCount": 2265
 }
 ```
-## GetJobPage: the TotalResultCount value
+## GetJobPage - The TotalResultCount value

 |Type|Field|ExampleValue|Action|
 |---|---|---|---|
 |`Mandatory`|`TotalResultCount`|2265|Parse to `uint16`.|

-## GetJobPage: the JobPage object
+## GetJobPage - The JobPage object

 The following fields will be extracted from the response: